Six of the Titles of Iblis

 Summer 2025

-Iblis is known by several titles and in this section I list five of them.
-These are not the only titles, but these specific rankings serve my core purpose.
+Iblis is known by several titles and in this section I list six of them.

 "The Father of Bitterness"